Duties of GB-based importers and implications for downstream users and distributors

-All those in the supply chain are responsible for ensuring that substances and mixtures are labelled and packaged correctly before being placed on the market.
+Everyone in the supply chain is responsible for ensuring that substances and mixtures are labelled and packaged correctly before being placed on the market.